Forthtilliath/react-use-form-fields-ref/README.md

 };
 ```

+The code creates references for the "username" and "password" input fields using `useFormFieldsRef`, and uses `getRef` to obtain the value of the "username" input field when `handleSubmit` is called and display it.

 #### getField

-`getField` returns the element contained in the fieldsRef reference to the given key.
-An input radio will return an array of input which contains HTMLInputElement from the given key.
+`getField` returns the element contained in the `fieldsRef` reference to the given key.
+An input radio will return an array of input which contains `HTMLInputElement` from the given key.

 ##### JSX